cheetirala/xeautomationtests/README.md

 Acceptance tests automation using Java, spring, cucumber, selenium webdriver, page object model with page factory, maven, junit and intellij for guru99 banking app

+Download the project to a location on your PC.

-From command prompt
+From command prompt navigate to the project directory.

+Then enter the following command to run the tests

-mvn clean install
+mvn clean verify

-The result is at /target/site/cucumber-reports/feature-overview.html
+The test reports are located at /target/site/cucumber-reports/feature-overview.html